.

 Вопрос № 6

-to start looking for a job while in high school
+The speaker thinks it’s a good idea __________.to start looking for a job while in high school

 to make classes practical rather than theoretical